rbhdsks/RainGAN/README.md

 ![Rain Effect Image](./rain_1.jpg)
 ### Objective

-The primary objective of SyRA GAN is to generate realistic synthetic rain effects to decrease visibility in flight simulators.
+The primary objective of Rain GAN is to generate realistic synthetic rain effects to decrease visibility in flight simulators.
 Additionally, within the IIIT Dataset, the goal was to create rain effects to decrease visibility in the ADAS (Advanced Driver Assistance Systems) framework, thereby providing a more realistic training environment for both pilots and autonomous driving systems.

 ## Why Use GANs?